stevencombs/retrocombs.github.io/_drafts/2022-03-31-master-mega65-keyboard.md

 | 30 | Bubblegum |
 | 31 | Hot Tamales |

-This was just another the way the developers could engage the community and allow them to be a part of the development.
+This was another the way the developers could engage the community and allow them to be a part of the development.

+I've created a program to display all the colors on your MEGA65.
+The link to that program is below.

 ### MEGA